 The Government announced on 17th November, 2011 that the Decentralisation Programme which was introduced in 2003 should be cancelled in the light of the budgetary and staffing outlook:

-The Department of Public Expenditure and Reform undertook a review, in liaison with the OPW and the relevant Departments, on the viability and future prospects of 21 decentralisation projects, having regard to the current budgetary and staffing constraints affecting the public service generally.
+- The Department of Public Expenditure and Reform undertook a review, in liaison with the OPW and the relevant Departments, on the viability and future prospects of 21 decentralisation projects, having regard to the current budgetary and staffing constraints affecting the public service generally.
 The Government announced on 14th February, 2012 that it had agreed to implement the recommendations of that Review, which has been published on the Department’s decentralisation website here.
-A summary of the recommendations in relation to the projects reviewed is at Table 3.

 In the December 2003 Budget Statement, the then Minister for Finance announced the decentralisation of 10,300 civil and public servants from Dublin to 53 locations in 25 counties.